X509V3_EXT_print

 non-public function built into the library.
 For some other types, the

-functions are documented yet.
+Some of the public printing functions are not documented yet.

 If ext is of an unknown extension type or if